Wallice

-Wallice Hana Watanabe, known mononymously as Wallice, is an American singer-songwriter.
+Wallice Hana Watanabe, known mononymously as Wallice, is an American singer-songwriter and former child actress.
 She is based in Los Angeles, which is where she was born and raised.

 Early life

 Wallice was born and raised in the Los Angeles area.
+She is half Japanese, and named after Wallis Simpson.
+She appeared in the Frasier Christmas special "We Two Kings" at age 4.
 She attended The New School in New York City, majoring in jazz performance and voice before dropping out to pursue music as a full-time career, which she references in her song "23".
 She and her producer Marinelli had been friends before he became her producer.